tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 This movie hit especially hard after saying goodbye for the last time to my Nana this year.
 The relationship between Thelma and her grandson spoke to some emotional conversations that I had, and also wished I had, with my own nana.

 Overall, it felt like this movie came out at just the right time in our lives.
-Had I seen it last summer, I don't know if it would have struck me in just the same way.
+Had I seen it in 2023, I don't know if it would have struck me in just the same way.
 I'm so grateful to have seen it and the themes have been deeply imprinted on my mind.

 **Courtney**